Quicksilver (wrestler)

-Rick John Clements is an American Screen and Television Writer, Voice Actor, former Professional Wrestler, born and bred in beautiful California.
+Rick John Clements is an American screen and television writer, voice actor, and retired Professional Wrestler.

 In wrestling, he performed under the ring name Quicksilver, and he was part of the independent circuit, working for promotions such as Pro Wrestling Guerrilla (PWG) and SoCal Uncensored.
 He also worked for East Coast promotions such as Jersey All Pro Wrestling (JAPW) and Combat Zone Wrestling (CZW).
 He is also known for appearances on MTV's Wrestling Society X under the ring name El Hombre Blanco Enmascarado.
 After retiring from wrestling, Clements went into the film and television industry, and has provided the voice of Frank Nougat from podcast series Murder Mysteries with Frank Nougat.

 Professional wrestling career

 Early career (2002–2005)

 Beginning his career in Revolution Pro, Quicksilver was a graduate of its Rudos Dojo wrestling school along with Chris Bosh, Scorpio Sky, and many others.
 After debuting in the Fight For The Revolution Tournament, in which the winner would receive a contract with the company, Quicksilver would advance all the way to the finals against Sky ending in a time limit draw.
 Both men were given contracts.

 Quicksilver and Sky would then form the Aerial Xpress (or AXP for short).
 They had great success, quickly running through all the top tag teams and becoming Southern California Tag Team of the Year in both 2003 and 2004.
 The Aerial Xpress won the AWS Tag Team Championship twice.
 In late 2004, Quicksilver would win the final of the Spirit of the Revolution Tournament, defeating Phoenix Star.
 He would then go on to compete in the 2004 Revolution J tournament losing to Sky in the finals.
 Soon after, he defeated Sky to become the Revolution Pro Junior Heavyweight Champion on the final Rev Pro show.

 In 2005, he would also hold the AWS Light Heavyweight Championship at the same time and would lose and regain the Revolution Pro Junior Championship, becoming the last man to ever hold the title.